Bulletin IDA2E_218

 Resolution

-First, check that the directory exists and that the service account is able to create files there:
+The less common resolution: Check that the directory exists and that the service account is able to create files there:

 1. Log in as the Add2Exchange service account